 - (1) Memory is not implemented in unused areas within the memory map.
 Further, some non-implementation areas and unused (access prohibition) areas exist in the display memory area and the peripheral I/O area.
 If the program that accesses these areas is generated, its operation cannot be guaranteed.
-Refer to Section 4.7.4, "Display memory", for the display memory, and the I/O memory maps shown in Tables 4.1.1 (a)-(g) for the peripheral I/O area. - (2) Part of the RAM area is used as a stack area for subroutine call and register evacuation, so pay attention not to overlap the data area and stack area. - (3) The E0C63000 core CPU handles the stack using the stack pointer for 4-bit data (SP2) and the stack pointer for 16-bit data (SP1).
+Refer to Section 4.7.5, "Display memory", for the display memory, and the I/O memory maps shown in Tables 4.1.1 (a)-(h) for the peripheral I/O area. - (2) Part of the RAM area is used as a stack area for subroutine call and register evacuation, so pay attention not to overlap the data area and stack area. - (3) The E0C63000 core CPU handles the stack using the stack pointer for 4-bit data (SP2) and the stack pointer for 16-bit data (SP1).

 16-bit data are accessed in stack handling by SP1, therefore, this stack area should be allocated to the area where 4-bit/16-bit access is possible (0100H to 01FFH).
-The stack pointers SP1 and SP2 change cyclically within their respective range: the range of SP1 is 0000H to 03FFH and the range of SP2 is 0000H to 00FFH.
-Therefore, pay attention to the SP1 value because it may be set to 0200H or more exceeding the 4-bit/16-bit accessible range in the E0C63557 or it may be set to 00FFH or less.
+The stack pointers SP1 and SP2 change cyclically within their respective range; the range of SP1 is 0000H to 03FFH and the range of SP2 is - cyclically within their respective range: the range of SP1 is 0000H to 03FFH and the range of SP2 is 0000H to 00FFH.
+Therefore, pay attention to the SP1 value because it may be set to 0200H or more exceeding the 4-bit/16-bit accessible range in the E0C63558 or it may be set to 00FFH or less.
 Memory accesses except for stack operations by SP1 are 4-bit data access.
 After initial reset, all the interrupts including NMI are masked until both the stack pointers SP1 and SP2 are set by software.
 Further, if either SP1 or SP2 is re-set when both are set already, the interrupts including NMI are masked again until the other is re-set.
 Therefore, the settings of SP1 and SP2 must be done as a pair.